gkmit-dikshant/colearn-docs/docs/tech_stack.md

   - **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for building APIs.

 ### Database
+  - **RDS**: Amazon Relational Database Service, a managed database service that simplifies the setup, operation, and scaling of relational databases in the cloud.
   - **PostgreSQL**: A powerful, open-source relational database system known for its reliability and feature set.
   - **Sequilzer**: An ORM (Object-Relational Mapping) tool that simplifies database access and management.